GaneshJadhavOnGitHub/CSharpProjectYouTubeToMP3/README.md

    Runtime Version:-  v4.0.30319

-   AngleSharp is a .NET parser for HTML, XML, and CSS, and it's used by YoutubeExplode for parsing YouTube's web pages to discover stream information.
+   AngleSharp is a .NET parser for HTML, XML and it's used by YoutubeExplode for parsing YouTube's web pages to discover stream information.